ZinggJM/GxTFT/README.md

 Renamed GxIO classes for HVGA on MEGA and DUE

 Added read support to GxIO classes (partially tested only, some shields are output only).

+Updated GxCTRL and its subclasses; added GxCTRL_RA8875S

+Updated read support; read support is controller specific, issues remain to be investigated.